-These regulation are enforced European wide and also imparts on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way they do to domestic customers.
+These regulation are enforced European wide and also impacts on every European trader/businesses that advertise and market to all 480 million consumers in the EU, in the same way, they do to domestic customers.

-The principle aim of the regulation is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.
+The principal aim of the regulation is to boost consumer confidence and give businesses a uniform and transparent EU wide set of rules.

-As of 1st October 2014 new amendments have been made to the Consumer Protection from Unfair Trading Regulations which give consumers new rights to redress – specifically if you’ve been the victim of a misleading action/ in-action – for example a false statement – or aggressive selling.
+As of 1st of October 2014 new amendments have been made to the Consumer Protection from Unfair Trading Regulations which give consumers new rights to redress – specifically if you’ve been the victim of a misleading action/ in-action – for example, a false statement – or aggressive selling.

 These break down into three key areas:

-A right to undo the contract and void them
+A right to undo the Contract and void it

 You will be able to void the contract/club memberships (as long as you haven’t fully engaged with or consumed the product, or received a service in full).

 To obtain a full/part refund you will also have to exercise your right to unwind the contract not more than 90 days from when you received the goods or the service started.

 This is the provision that any goods supplied to you are made available by the trader.
 In the case of timeshare products, this could be extended for 12 months or when you maintenance fees are due again.